Singapore Income Tax: Tax Residency & Tax Rates 2023

 • if the non-resident’s absences from Singapore are a result of the non-resident’s Singapore employment.

 Certain forms of income earned by non-residents are neither taxed at a flat rate of 15% or at the progressive resident tax rates.
-Below are tables to highlight:

 Eric